Access to Student Records

 Can I restrict the release of information about me?

 At the beginning of each fall semester (or any other term in which you begin), you will be reminded of your rights under FERPA.
 You will have the opportunity to ask that certain kinds of information defined as “directory information” not be disclosed without your consent.
 To prevent such disclosure, you must notify the registrar’s office by the end of the fifth day of the semester.
-Notification must be in writing by marking the restriction box in your checklist under your my.Hesston account, with an email from your Hesston College account, or through a signed document delivered to the registrar’s office.
+Notification must be in writing by completing and signing a FERPA Directory Information Restriction form (available from the registrar’s office) and delivering it to registrar’s office staff.
 To the extent possible, the college will honor restriction requests received after the fifth day.
 Your restriction will remain in effect until you remove it in writing through one of the above means.
 As long as the restriction is in effect, no directory information will be released without your written permission, except in the following situations.

 Is information about me ever released without my consent?